 But a cancellation policy should also be flexible for when guests have emergencies or other reasonable reasons for needing to cancel their booking.
 Maybe you should consider looking at each incident on a case-by-case basis.

-If you choose to charge people after a “no show” might be aware, that they will never book on your restaurant again – have consequences that in mind if you consider charging a fee.
+If you choose to charge people after a “no show” might be aware, that they will never book your restaurant again – have consequences in mind if you consider charging a fee.

-This is more likely to be used in high class and Michelin restaurants.
-Guest will probably not pay in advance on a café or a normal restaurant – unless you have an event where you sell tickets in advance… And that is what we will introduce you to now.
+This is more likely to be used in high-class and Michelin restaurants.
+Guest will probably not pay in advance at a café or a normal restaurant – unless you have an event where you sell tickets in advance… And that is what we will introduce you to now.

 The last option – which is also the safest one – is to sell tickets for your events.
 Here, the guest will pay for the menu/event beforehand.
 But in this option, you need to have a fixed price for your menu.

 With this option people already paid for their food so if they don’t show up you will still get your money so you will not experience the same kind of loss as if it was a normal no-show.

 Events are also a nice marketing tool that can make your restaurant more visible on social media etc.